 What are the atrioventricular valves?

 The heart contains four valves that act as doorways between its upper and lower chambers.

 Two of the valves control blood flow into the heart.
 They are called the atrioventricular valves.
 The mitral valve is the left atrioventricular valve.
 The tricuspid valve is the right atrioventricular valve.

 Because the mitral and tricuspid valves separate the atria (the two upper heart chambers – the right atrium and left atrium) and the ventricles (the two lower chambers – the left ventricle and right ventricle), the term “atrioventricular” is sometimes used to describe them.

 What do the atrioventricular valves look like?

 What are the atrioventricular valves?
 The atrioventricular (AV) valves are pliable structures made up of endocardium and connective tissue.
-Each valve is supported by a shape-retaining ring of tissue called an annulus and features leaflets or cusps that meet tightly during valve closure.
+Each valve is supported by a shape-retaining ring of tissue called an annulus and features leaflets or cusps that meet tightly during closure.
 The mitral valve (aka bicuspid valve) has two leaflets.
 The tricuspid valve has three.

-Attached to the leaflets of both valves are fibrous strings known as chordae tendinae.
+Attached to the leaflets are fibrous strings known as chordae tendineae.
 These heart strings connect to papillary muscles, which anchor to the walls of the ventricles.
 The papillary muscles (there are five) and chordae (jointly called the subvalvular apparatus) prevent the leaflets from prolapsing into the atrial chambers when they shut (as in mitral valve prolapse), preventing the backflow of blood.